7 Women on Job-Hunting and Getting Hired While Pregnant

 Why she was looking: She wasn’t — until a start-up recruited her within her first month of pregnancy.
 “I didn’t even broach the topic of maternity policies until after I’d gotten a contract, and I couched it in a more general question about a 401(k) and other benefits,” she says.
 Because the company was young and small, there wasn’t a formal policy yet, and she accepted the job “without knowing what would happen.”

-Concerns: “I wanted to keep it a secret for as long as possible, because I wanted to prove myself first.
+Concerns: “I wanted to keep it a secret for as long as possible because I wanted to prove myself first.
 I didn’t want to look like I was taking advantage of the company’s benefits before I was able to make a contribution,” she says.
 This wasn’t easy: “I was very nauseous, and hiding burps a lot.
 I remember walking into the building and praying that I wouldn’t be sick in the elevator.”

 How she broke the news: At five months, after a colleague announced that she was four months’ pregnant.
 “My colleague’s honesty — and the positive reception she got — made me a little bit more comfortable,” says Dana.
 “I was still very nervous, but I thought it would look bad if I waited any longer.”